Oswego-CSC344Spring24/07-ASP/README.md

 ```
 To submit your solution, please modify the file [findpath.lp](findpath.lp).

-Please commit your code to GitHub and submit a screen shot at the same time.
+Please commit your code to GitHub.
+Because there are too many possible paths, we don't have auto test available.
+Please submit a screen shot of your output on GitHub too.